BusraFatma/Bottle_Filling_Conveyor/README.md

 A Vision system is used to ensure the accuracy of the sorting process.

-It eliminates both position errors and errors on the label.

 It detects both location errors and errors on the label